 Nephthys was known as The Lady of the Temple:

-Unlike the virile Isis, Nephthys was a barren goddess who symbolised the transitional death experience.
+Unlike the virile Isis, Nephthys was a barren goddess who symbolised entropy.
 Even in the Pyramid Texts she was an enigmatic presence.
 Yet despite her ominous nature, she was viewed as a morbid-but-vital force of heavenly rejuvenation.
 In fact, Nephthys was the opposite of Isis in every respect.
 Isis symbolised birth, growth and development while (the Black Isis) Nephthys implied death, decay and diminution.
 The Pyramid Texts of Unis echo this:

 You will go up and go down: you will go down with Nephthys, one of the dusk with the Nightboat.
 You will go up and go down: you will go up with Isis and rise up with the Dayboat.